git-uvid/ErrorLog-Parser/README.md

 # Rule-Parser
-Created for deploy the Rule Parser into the stream-lit cloud.
+Created for deploy the ErrorLog Parser into the stream-lit cloud.